 The University of the West of England, Bristol welcomes applications from people of all ages.
-No applicant shall be refused admission on grounds of age.

-The University does, however, recognise its special duty of care towards students who are legally still children, and has established procedures for dealing with applications from people who as students will be under 18.
+The University does, however, recognise that it has a specific duty towards students who are still legally children, and as such has established procedures for dealing with applications from potential students who will be under 18.
 Principles, institutional responsibilities and procedures relating to the protection of under 18s and vulnerable adult students are set out in the University's Policy and process for students under the age of 18 years, available at: